Codeplain-ai/plain2code_client/README.md

 See [Plain language specification](Plain-language-specification.md) for documentation how to use Plain language.

+## Examples

+### "hello, world"

+The "hello, world" examples reside in [examples](examples) folder and can be run with the following shell script:

+`sh run.sh -v`

+### Task manager

+For example application how to implement task manager in Plain see [example-task-manager](https://github.com/Codeplain-ai/example-task-manager) repository.

 ## Prerequisites

 For now you need to bring your own LLM (Anthropic Claude) API key to use Codeplain API.
 Please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic Claude API key added to the list of authorized API keys.